Lagrange point: Solar System values

 This table lists sample values of L1, L2, and L3 within the Solar System.
 Calculations assume the two bodies orbit in a perfect circle with separation equal to the semimajor axis and no other bodies are nearby.
-Distances are measured from the larger body's center of mass (but see barycenter especially in the case of Moon and Jupiter) with L3 showing a negative direction.
+Distances are measured from the larger body's center of mass (but see barycenter especially in the case of Earth-Moon and Sun-Jupiter) with L3 showing a negative direction.
 The percentage columns show the distance from the orbit compared to the semimajor axis.
 E.g. for the Moon, L1 is 326400 km from Earth's center, which is 84.9% of the Earth–Moon distance or 15.1% "in front of" (Earthwards from) the Moon; L2 is located 448900 km from Earth's center, which is 116.8% of the Earth–Moon distance or 16.8% beyond the Moon; and L3 is located -381700 km from Earth's center, which is 99.3% of the Earth–Moon distance or 0.7084% inside (Earthward) of the Moon's 'negative' position.